 RPC-VMware is composed of one or more dedicated VMware vSphere cluster managed by a dedicated vCenter Server.
 RPC-VMware provides core components and, optionally, one or more add-on components.
 The core components and some of the optional add-on components require management services, such as vCenter Server, Platform Services Controller (PSC), and NSX Manager.
 These must run in the same cluster as your workloads.
 The services must always have access to sufficient compute resources or the RPC-VMware functionality and availability will be at risk.
-To address this requirement, the core and optional add-on management services run in a designated cluster resource pool, which guarantees access to sufficient resources.
+To address this requirement, the management services run in a designated cluster resource pool, which guarantees access to sufficient resources.
 The management services can consume more compute resources in the future as VMware releases newer versions of their software.

 Rackspace manages and maintains the RPC-VMware product’s VMware services and infrastructure resources.
 Any changes to settings or configurations of the VMware-hosted services, networking, storage, and compute systems must be requested by opening a ticket with Rackspace Support.